Western & Southern Thanksgiving Day 10k Run/Walk Q & A

 Yes.
 Be sure you tell them!

-You can exchange your shirt at The Running Spot in O'Bryonville during packet pick-up before the race.
+You can exchange your shirt during packet pick-up before the race.

 Water is everywhere.
-At the start and finish, we will have McDonalds/Dasani Water at Paul Brown Stadium.
-And at our water stop at mile 3, we will have Alpine Valley Water.
+At the start and finish, we will have McDonalds/Dasani Water at Paycor Stadium.
+And at our water stop at mile 4. we will have Alpine Valley Water.
 There will be over 100 volunteers from the Ronald McDonald House passing it out.
 Give them a hand!

 Plenty of open space for fans.

 Of course.
-You can purchase a shirt at the registration area.
+IF NOT SOLD OUT - You can purchase a shirt at the registration area.
 The shirt is a beautifully designed, long-sleeve, high tech exclusive race shirt.
 Everyone should have one of these!
-You can also order them online after the race for Christmas gifts (for you!).
-We will mail them to you.

 As soon as you get home and go online at www.ThanksgivingDayRace.com.

 A link to the race results and award winners can be found on the results page.
-Award recipients will receive a commemorative gift which can be picked up at The Running Spot in Obryonville from November 28th until December 31, 2013.
+Award recipients will receive a commemorative gift which can be picked up at Fleet Feet in O'Bryonville from November 25th until December 31, 2022.

 I would be so grateful if you could write a letter or email to any of our sponsors.
 Click on any of the sponsor's logos to take you to their website for contact information.
 In addition to you, they make this race a huge success and allow us to contribute a lot of money to our charities and volunteer organizations.